Charles Lwanga: Martyrdom

-The persecution started after Mwanga, a ritual pedophile, ordered a massacre of Anglican missionaries, including Bishop James Hannington who was the leader of the Anglican community.
-Joseph Mukasa Balikuddembe, the Catholic major-domo of the court and a lay catechist, reproached the king for the killings, against which he had counseled him.
+The persecution started after Mwanga ordered a massacre of Anglican missionaries, including Bishop James Hannington who was the leader of the Anglican community.
+Joseph Mukasa Balikuddembe, the Catholic servant of the court and a lay catechist, reproached the king for the killings, against which he had counseled him.
 Mwanga had Balikuddembe beheaded and arrested all of his followers on 15 November 1885.
 The king then ordered that Lwanga, who was chief page at that time, take up Balikuddembe's duties.
 That same day, Lwanga and other pages under his protection sought baptism as Catholics by a missionary priest of the White Fathers; some hundred catechumens were baptized.
 Lwanga often protected boys in his charge from the king's sexual advances.

 On 25 May 1886, Mwanga ordered a general assembly of the court while they were settled at Munyonyo, where he condemned two of the pages to death.
 The following morning, Lwanga secretly baptized those of his charges who were still only catechumens.
 Later that day, the king called a court assembly in which he interrogated all present to see if any would renounce Christianity.
 Led by Lwanga, the royal pages declared their fidelity to their religion, upon which the king condemned them to death, directing that they be marched to the traditional place of execution.
 Three of the prisoners, Pontian Ngondwe, Athanasius Bazzekuketta, and Gonzaga Gonza, were murdered on the march there.

 When preparations were completed and the day had come for the execution on 3 June 1886, Lwanga was separated from the others by the Guardian of the Sacred Flame for private execution, in keeping with custom.
 As he was being burnt, Lwanga said to the Guardian, "It is as if you are pouring water on me.
 Please repent and become a Christian like me."

 Twelve Catholic boys and men and nine Anglicans were then burnt alive.
 Another Catholic, Mbaga Tuzinde, was clubbed to death for refusing to renounce Christianity, and his body was thrown into the furnace to be burned along with those of Lwanga and the others.
-The ire of the king was particularly inflamed against the Christians because they refused to participate in sexual acts with him.
-Lwanga, in particular, had protected the pages.
+The fury of the king was particularly inflamed against the Christians because they adamantly refused to participate in sexual acts with him.
+As previously mentioned, Lwanga, in particular, had protected the pages.
 The executions were also motivated by Mwanga's broader efforts to avoid foreign threats to his power.
 According to Assa Okoth, Mwanga's overriding preoccupation was for the "integrity of his kingdom", and perceived that men such as Lwanga were working with foreigners in "poisoning the very roots of his kingdom".
 Not to have taken any action could have led to suggestions that he was a weak sovereign.